dhruvasagar/vim-table-mode/README.md

    `:line1,line2Tableize`, but this is not that intuitive.
 You can also use the mapping `<Leader>T` with a `[count]` to apply it to the next `[count]` lines in usual vim style.
+- Move between cells :

+   Now you can move between cells using table mode motions.
+Check `:h table-mode-motion-prefix` for more details.

 ### Demo